Dispersion effects in elastic electron scattering from $^{208}$Pb: Conclusion

 As concerns the change in the spin asymmetry, it is in fact much smaller for lead than for carbon at all angles.
 This originates mainly from the destructive interference of the multipole contributions in $^{208}$Pb, since $dS_{\rm box}(L,\omega_L)$ basically switches sign when proceeding from $L$ to $L+1$.
 For $^{12}$C on the other hand, where the higher $(L\geq 2)$ multipoles are strongly suppressed, such cancellations do not occur.

 In conclusion, we have verified the experimental observation that the influence of dispersion on the beam-normal spin asymmetry is strongly suppressed for the $^{208}$Pb target, even at the moderate collision energies considered here.
 While the relevance of nuclear excitations decreases with impact energy \cite{Ad21}, a corresponding choice of smaller angles (as done in the experiments) may nevertheless reinstate their significance.
 Hence a study of such type of mutual cancellations at larger energies may shed some more light into the current puzzle of the beam-normal spin asymmetry in this nucleus.
-Since moreover, even at fixed momentum transfer, the dispersive contribution to the Sherman function increases considerably with collision energy (according to the present investigations), this can point to the importance of other processes which influence the spin asymmetry for $^{12}$C and $^{208}$Pb in a different way at very high energies.